mxtlrr/tinytimer/src/splits/SPLITS.md

 ```

 ## Setting up Splits
-TT looks for a `splits` file in the current working directory.
+TT looks for a `splits.txt` file in the current working directory.
 Alternatively, you can pass `--file [splits]` into TT, and it will look
 there instead.
 Luckily, the format for setting up splits is very easy.